How Chanel Iman’s Adjusting Her Self-Care Routine During Pregnancy

 Self-Care From the Inside Out

-To me self care and wellness is not just about my hair, body and skin, but most importantly, it’s about my mind set.
+To me self-care and wellness are not just about my hair, body, and skin; but most importantly, it’s about my mind-set.
 What you feed your spirit is what guides you.
-Staying positive and on top of the regiments that keeps you shining, is what will keep you confident that your self-care is working.
+Staying positive and on top of the regimens that keep you shining is what will keep you confident that your self-care is working.
 If you wake up with a blah attitude, your day will be blah.
 But if you energize your day looking forward to what the world has to offer, your day will make you smile.

-With a busy schedule most of the time, self care may seem like, there is no time.
+With a busy schedule most of the time, self-care may seem like there is no time.
 The truth is, it doesn’t take much time once you implement it into a routine you can count on.
-Keep it simple — and when you do have a little extra time, add an hour or so to include additional pampering like spa time or an extra workout.
+Keep it simple—and when you do have a little extra time, add an hour or so to include additional pampering like spa time or an extra workout.

 I’m not the mom that goes to the gym at six months pregnant.